BeeBeeBethC/CEDAS/README.md

 Unable to update sales worksheet by providing correct commands to the programme, it was able to identify what I wanted it to do and update successfully as shown in the screenshot below highlighted by the values in Blue.

+unable to return stock averages once defining the variables under the main function, code was running as expected and returning stock values to terminal.

 ### remaining bugs